Rookian/blog/content/posts/using-managed-identity-with-azure-sql.md

 });
 ```

-> You might wonder, why we need to define a user name and password.
-Well, `AdministratorLogin` and `AdministratorLoginPassword` are required in order create an Azure SQL Server.
+> ❗  `AdministratorLogin` and `AdministratorLoginPassword` are required in order create an Azure SQL Server.
 But we won't use those credentials.

 Now we can register the Managed Identity from the App Service to the Azure Sql Server.